 – The retreats are designed to be enjoyable, not rigorous.
 Participants are asked to have a willingness to maintain silence and to cooperate with the group structure.

 — Participants will need the necessary clothing and equipment to enjoy being outdoors in all conditions.
-We will be living and practicing outdoors the entire retreat.
+We will be practicing outdoors the entire retreat.
 During challenging weather, we can be under the barn roof or other outdoor shelters, but we will still be outdoors.

 Please note that the center is at 8500 feet, similar to most Colorado ski towns.
 If you are concerned about acclimating from sea level, you might consider arriving a day or two in the Denver/Boulder area before the retreat.

 Continuity of practice leads to a deep and fruitful retreat.
 To aid this continuity, the retreat is held in noble silence.
 There will be dharma guidance, and several interactive periods interspersed with the silence.
-Movement periods will involve some interaction as well.
+Movement periods will involve some interaction as well

 Cost and Dana

-None of the retreat fee goes to the teachers, who are instead supported by the dana (generosity) of the participants.
+None of the fee goes to the teachers, who are instead supported by the dana (generosity) of the participants.
 In the tradition of the Buddha, teachings are offered without a fee, so that no one is excluded due to finances.
-We simply ask that participants to give as generously as they can within their finances.
-The support from yogis on our retreats allows us to teach and we are very grateful for your support.
+We simply ask that participants give as generously as they can within their finances.
+The support from yogis on our retreats allows us to teach, and we are very grateful for your support.
 Please bring a check or cash.

 To make sure that the cost is not an impediment to practice, scholarships are available.
 Please do not hesitate to ask for scholarship if you need it.